What Is a Factor Rate?

 Key Takeaway

-Factor rates make sense when the funding solves a time-sensitive problem that generates more revenue than the cost of borrowing.
-They do not make sense for long-term growth projects, debt consolidation, or situations where a cheaper product is available.
+Factor rates make sense when the funding creates or captures value that exceeds the cost of borrowing.
+They do not make sense for long-term growth projects, debt consolidation, or situations where a cheaper product is available and you can afford to wait.

 • Speed is critical and a bank loan would take too long